 If you were to go for a massage and your therapist overexerts the pressure on your back, breaking your plaque, the blood clots will be released into your body systems and parts.
 Although the risk is not high, the blood clots have the potential to travel to your brain or heart and worsen the condition.
 If they move towards your lungs, the blood clots will damage them as well.

-Many people do not know that they have this condition, so it is important to go for regular health checkups and understand your health before going for any service that could be detrimental to your health.
+Many people do not know that they have this condition, so it is important to go for regular health checkups and understand your health before going for any service that could be detrimental.

 2. Skin with Infections or Burns